Leveraging LLMs to Automate Energy-Aware Refactoring of Parallel Scientific Codes: LASSI-EE Framework

 \subsection{Stage 0: Code Profiling}

-The initial stage captures baseline performance metrics of parallel source code on the target system.
-This code is compiled, executed, and profiled for power consumption, with metrics stored in memory for comparison with refactored versions.

-LASSI-EE collects real-time power measurements using platform-specific monitoring libraries: NVIDIA’s Management Library (NVML) on NVIDIA GPUs and ROCm System Management Interface (ROCm-SMI) on AMD GPUs.
-Power samples are captured at 10-millisecond intervals during execution, then aggregated to calculate average power and total energy consumed.
-Unlike static analysis approaches that predict performance, LASSI-EE takes direct, runtime measurements to provide accurate feedback for iterative refinement.
-An example power profile for the \texttt{jacobi} application is in Appendix B Figure 5.
+The initial stage captures the baseline performance metrics of the parallel source code on the target system.
+The code is compiled, executed, and profiled for power consumption to establish a reference for comparison with refactored versions.
+Real-time power measurements are collected through platform-specific monitoring libraries (NVML on NVIDIA GPUs and ROCm-SMI on AMD GPUs) at 10-millisecond intervals during code execution and aggregated to calculate average power and total energy consumed.
+Unlike static analysis approaches relying on predicted costs, this provides empirical feedback for iterative refinement.
+Figure~\ref{fig:jacobi-power-profiles} shows the resulting power profile for the \texttt{jacobi} application alongside the profile of a variant refactored by LASSI-EE.